-The SHOUT ns App offers a variety of services including:
+The SHOUT App offers a variety of services including:

-- Normal Tracking The SHOUT ns App can program the device to automatically wake up and send a position report at a set interval ranging from once every minute to once every forty-five days (in one-minute increments). - Emergency Alert When emergency has been activated, the device immediately sends alerts to one or more designated monitoring centers.
-The home base and the user can then communicate to define further specifics of the situation and a response to the emergency. - 3.
-Free-Text Messaging The SHOUT ns App allows the user to send free-text via touchscreen keyboards. - 4.
-Canned Text Messaging The SHOUT ns App allows the user to send canned (predefined) messages stored its memory.
-Sending canned messages saves bandwidth (effectively cost) because only short codes are transmitted to the server instead of the entire message body. - 5.
-Waypoint Tracking The SHOUT ns App lets the user send and/or save waypoints for later retrieval.
-A waypoint is a GPS location that a user wants to identify and mark with a specific nametag for future reference. - Check-In The SHOUT ns App allows a quick check-in message to be sent using a single key. - 7.
-Geofencing The SHOUT ns App allows configuring settings for Geofences saved on the device.
+- Normal Tracking The SHOUT App can program the device to automatically wake up and send a position report at a set interval ranging from once every minute to once every forty-five days (in one-minute increments). - Emergency Alert When emergency has been activated, the device immediately sends alerts to one or more designated monitoring centers.
+The home base and the user can then communicate to define further specifics of the situation and a response to the emergency. - Free-Text Messaging The SHOUT App allows the user to send free-text via touchscreen keyboards. - Canned Text Messaging The SHOUT App allows the user to send canned (predefined) messages stored its memory.
+Sending canned messages saves bandwidth (effectively cost) because only short codes are transmitted to the server instead of the entire message body. - Waypoint Tracking The SHOUT App lets the user send and/or save waypoints for later retrieval.
+A waypoint is a GPS location that a user wants to identify and mark with a specific nametag for future reference. - Check-In The SHOUT App allows a quick check-in message to be sent using a single key. - Geofencing The SHOUT App allows configuring settings for Geofences saved on the device.

-2 Using the SHOUT NS APP with SHOUT NS/NSX
+2 Using the SHOUT App